How to craft an effective sales manager resume

-In this section, each job entry you include should utilize bullet points for organization.
 Keep in mind that most employers won’t read your resume word-for-word, so make sure to make it as skimmable as possible so an employer can glean the most important information from it at a glance.

 Here is an example of a well-worded work experience entry from a sales manager's resume

 May 2016 to June 2021

 - Led 7 marketing campaigns with budgets of roughly $2 million each, implementing marketing strategies that led to an average 45% increase in revenue across all 7 campaigns.